 - Connection is only permitted between compatible devices (see "1.9.10.
-"Share BUS" connector" for details) and between a max. of 64 units - The Share bus of this series can works in two directions, for sources and sinks.
-It's also compatible to other types of devices, to power supplies, so it requires careful planning of the entire system in case devices are going to be connected to these bidirectional devices which solely work as sink (el. load) or as source (power supply).
+"Share BUS" connector" for details) and between a max. of 64 units - The Share bus of this series works in two directions, for source and sink mode.
+It's compatible to a few other device series, but it requires careful planning of the entire system, if devices are going to be connected which solely work as sink (el. load) or as source (power supply).

-2.3.11 Connection of the USB port (rear side)
+2.3.12 Connection of the USB port (rear side)

-In order to remotely control the device via this port, connect the device with a PC using the included USB cable and switch the device on.
+In order to remotely control the device via this port, connect the device with a PC using the included USB cable and switch the device on

-2.3.11.1 Driver installation (Windows)
+2.3.12.1 Driver installation (Windows)